MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-overview.md

 - Cross-tenant synchronization is supported within the commercial cloud and Azure Government.
 - Cross-tenant synchronization isn't supported within the Microsoft Azure operated by 21Vianet cloud.
-- Synchronization is only supported between two tenants in the same cloud.
+- Synchronization is only supported between two tenants in the same Azure cloud.
+To see the relationship between the Azure Cloud environments and M365 (GCC, GCCH) see [here](https://learn.microsoft.com/entra/identity/multi-tenant-organizations/cross-tenant-synchronization-overview#clouds).
+Synchronization between commercial and GCC is supported.
 - Cross-cloud (such as public cloud to Azure Government) isn't currently supported.

 #### Existing B2B users